anthofflab/MimiPAGE2009.jl/docs/src/validation.md

 Contains seperate unit tests for the deterministic version of each of the individual model components.

-**/validationdata**
+**test/validationdata**

 We obtained PAGE 2009 values from the Excel version of PAGE 2009, provided by Chris Hope (personal communication).

-Running the Excel version of PAGE 2009 requires downloading the @RISK 7.5 Industial software (available at http://go.palisade.com/RISKDownload.html), which facilitates probabilistic modeling in Excel.
+Running the Excel version of PAGE 2009 requires the @RISK 7.5 Industial software (available at http://go.palisade.com/RISKDownload.html), which facilitates probabilistic modeling in Excel.
 Free 15-day trials of the software are avaiable.

-In order to perform tests of individual components, known values were extracted from PAGE 09 or the PAGE written documentation.
-Where they were obtained from PAGE 2009, values were exported with full precision using a custom function.
-(Key values are saved in the 'validationdata' folder within the 'test' folder.)
+In order to perform tests of individual components, known values were extracted from PAGE '09 or the PAGE written documentation.
+Where they were obtained from PAGE 2009, values were exported with full precision using a separate extraction tool.
+(Key values are saved in the `validationdata` folder within the `test` folder.)
 Truncating precision can lead to compounding errors which will cause Mimi PAGE results to diverge from PAGE 2009.

 ## Deterministic validations

 For each individual Mimi PAGE component, we tested the component with known input data and compared output with values from PAGE 2009.
 Nearly all values matched within 1%.

-As an example of how a test file works, consider test_CO2emissions, which serves as a test for the CO2emissions.jl file (within ../src)
+As an example of how a test file works, consider `test_CO2emissions`, which serves as a test for the `CO2emissions.jl` file (within `../src`).

-First, we initialize the model and reference the relevant files (load_paramaters.jl and, notably, CO2emissions.jl).
-Then we add the CO2emissions component to our model m.
+First, we initialize the model and reference the relevant files (`load_paramaters.jl` and, notably, `CO2emissions.jl`).
+Then we add the `CO2emissions` component to our model `m`.

 ```
 using Mimi